Tupper Saussy

 Frederick Tupper Saussy III (July 3, 1936 - March 16, 2007) was an American composer, musician, author, artist, tax protester and conspiracy theorist.
-He was a self-styled theologian, restaurant owner, ghostwriter of James Earl Ray's biography, King assassination conspiracy theorist, anti-government pamphleteer, and radical opponent of the federal government’s taxation and monetary authority.
+He was a self-styled theologian, restaurant owner, ghostwriter of James Earl Ray's purported autobiography, King assassination conspiracy theorist, anti-government pamphleteer, and radical opponent of the federal government’s taxation and monetary authority.

 He was born in Statesboro, Georgia; grew up in Tampa, Florida; and graduated from the University of the South at Sewanee, Tennessee, in 1958.
 His jazz combo there put out a university-subsidized album, Jazz at Sewanee, which included several original compositions.
 Thereafter Saussy taught English at Montgomery Bell Academy in Nashville, Tennessee, co-founded an advertising agency, McDonald and Saussy, and kept his musical career alive with recording dates and club sessions.

 With the Nashville Symphony, he composed a work called The Beast with Five Heads (1965/66), based on "The Bremen Town Musicians", designed to replace Peter and the Wolf as a work to teach schoolchildren about the instruments of the orchestra, which continued to be used for the next fifteen years.
 For its 1968/69 season, the Nashville Symphony commissioned him to write a piano concerto for Bill Pursell; it was performed by the Symphony on January 14, 1969, with Thor Johnson conducting.

 Saussy's activities as tax protester led him to be sentenced to prison and to be a fugitive from the law between 1987 and 1997.
 After his arrest, he served 14 months and was released in 1999.